 And what a beautiful place to enjoy your food

 As you can see The Coromandel is a great place to go for foodies.
-Not only is the place good for your soul, the food and drink are too!
-If your holiday is outside of these events, perhaps you might like to participate at your own leisure the Homegrown Food Trail, by visiting some of the regions finest local producer and suppliers at the gate.
+Not only is the place good for your soul, but the food and drink are also!
+If your holiday doesn't coincide with these events, perhaps you might like to participate at your own leisure in the Homegrown Food Trail, by visiting some of the region's finest local producers and suppliers at their gates.

-Find out more food related products, events and activities on The Coromandel
+Find out more about food-related products, events and activities on The Coromandel